manuelbieh/react-book/hooks/hooks-api.md

 Apart from writing our first more complex reducer, we have also successfully learned about how `useEffect()` and `useReducer()` can be used together.

-As an aside: Similarly to the `useState()` hook, the `useReducer()` hook will not trigger another re-render if the reducer function returns the exact same state as before.
+As an aside: Similar to the `useState()` hook, the `useReducer()` hook will not trigger another re-render if the reducer function returns the exact same state as before.

 ## useCallback